veracity/veracity-documentation/sections/identity/authentication/web-native.md

 For help on finding `client_id` and `redirect_uri`, [go here](overview.md#parameters-for-user-authentication).

 For `state`, note that this parameter is meant to contain data that will be returned to your application after the user is authenticated.
 You may encode in it anything you want.
-However, it is commonly used in place of a nonce to prevent cross-site scripting attacks.
-If you want to send actual data in this parameter, consider adding a nonce value that you validate once the request comes back.
+However, it is commonly used instead of a nonce to prevent cross-site scripting attacks.
+If you want to send actual data in this parameter, consider adding a nonce value that you validate once the request returns.

 For details on parameters, [go here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).

 ### URL encoding
-Ensure that all parameters are URL encoded, so that when they are sent, all illegal characters are removed from the URL.
-With Node or JavaScript, you can do this using the `encodeURIComponent` function. (for details, [go here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)).
+Ensure that all parameters are URL encoded so that when they are sent, all illegal characters are removed from the URL.
+You can do this using the `encodeURIComponent` function with Node or JavaScript (for details, [go here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)).

 Below you can see an example of a complete encoded URL.
 Line breaks were added for clarity.
 This request authenticates the user and returns an authorization code that can be exchanged for an access token with [Veracity MyServices API](../services-openapi.yaml).